asyncapi/website/content/blog/asyncapi-cloud-events.md

 }
 ```

 Here your event is actually `<much wow=\"xml\"/>` and the rest is meta information about your event.
-This envelope is what CloudEvents define with the purpose of making event declaration reusable across services and platforms.
+This envelope is what CloudEvents defines with the purpose of making event declaration reusable across services and platforms.

 # What is AsyncAPI?